School of Journalism and Mass Communications

 A cross-media overview combining study of legal concepts important to the media practitioner, ethical conflicts encountered, and application of legal precedents and ethical principles.

-Pre-req: (JMC 103 with a minimum grade of C or JMC 100 with a minimum grade of C) and (JMC 201 with a minimum grade of C or JMC 221 with a minimum grade of C or JMC 300 with a minimum grade of C or JMC 380 with a minimum grade of C).
+Pre-req: JMC 300 with a minimum grade of C or JMC 340 with a minimum grade of C or JMC 380 with a minimum grade of C.

 Students learn advanced podcasting techniques, music and sound effects, audio mixing, mastering, and multi-track production techniques and explore legal issues such as intellectual property and copyrights permissions.

-Pre-req: JMC 231 with a minimum grade of D and JMC 265 with a minimum grade of D.
+Pre-req: JMC 231 with a minimum grade of C and JMC 265 with a minimum grade of C.

-Staff responsibility on campus broadcast facilities WMUL-FM or WPBY TV.
+Staff responsibility on campus broadcast facilities.
+(PR: Permission of instructor)

-Staff responsibility on campus broadcast facilities WMUL-FM or WPBY TV.
+Staff responsibility on campus broadcast facilities.
+(PR: Permission of instructor)

 Crafting of multimedia content for advertising-public relations and broadcast continuity with attention to communications strategy development, script formats and writing styles for traditional, digital and social media.